Innovation is part of farming

 Regardless how good a variety is, it needs to adapt to changing conditions, e.g. changing pests and diseases.
 Farmers therefore, mainly by selection, develop varieties, regardless whether DUS or population varieties.
 Researchers have shown that participatory plant breeding leads to useful varieties, because breeding objectives are set according to farmers’ needs and priorities, and the breeding process employs farmers’ skills.
 Farmers also are not just passive recipients of seeds.
 Producing seeds from farmer bred varieties is an important rural income source.

 Today, farmers continue their sustainable practices to develop varieties, occasionally supported by projects.
 For example, under the CBDC-BUCAP program which was implemented in five rice-growing countries - Bhutan, Lao PDR, the Philippines, Thailand and Vietnam, farmers developed dozens of rice and other locally adapted varieties and increased their incomes.
+A good example is the HD1 Variety in Vietnam.

 A major condition for this innovative capacity is the naturally given capacity of plants to reproduce, of which farmers make use for the benefit of society.
 Farmers’ rights to save, exchange and sell farmed saved seeds and propagating material is a precondition for farmers’ innovation.
 This right is severely challenged, by technological and regulatory means.